eliottLebreton/eliottLebreton/README.md

 Hi there 👋
-🌱 I am currently in 1st year of BTS SIO at Caensup St Ursule.
+Currently in BTS SIO at CaenSup Sainte-Ursule 🖥️

+Beginner in programming

+HTML
+CSS
+Java

 I passed my bac STI2D at Bayeux.

 📫 where to contact me: elliotlebreton8@gmail.com
-Java